What is SEO Content Creation? No matter what products or services you sell, in the end, you’re simply in the business of helping people.

 The most effective businesses have web content that attracts an organic audience, and, in almost every case, this comes down to whether the content has effective SEO.

 SEO stands for search engine optimization.
-In simple terms, when someone uses a search engine like Google to look for information, you want your content to be as easy for them to locate as possible.
+In simple terms, when someone uses a search engine like Google to search for information, you want your content to be as easy for them to locate as possible.

-This can be achieved through paid search, where the business pays to have their webpage featured at the top of the list of results.
+This can be achieved through paid search, where the business pays to have its webpage featured at the top of the list of results.
 But this requires financial investment and has less impressive results than organic search does.

 Rather than spending money, you can instead follow a few basic principles to make sure that content is optimized and brings in as much organic traffic as possible.

 Keywords are the backbone of successful SEO.
 The first step to content creation should always be keyword research.
-You can conduct this research on your own or task your writers with taking care of it for you.
+You can conduct this research on your own, or task your writers with taking care of it for you.
 Either way, it’s important to understand how SEO keywords work.